A new "beta" release of Calypso is now available: version 0.9.06.

 The most significant new feature in Calypso 0.9.06 is the addition of walls to the map layout.
 Walls have predefined shapes and include doorways of known dimensions.
 Walls contain special symbols called "ArUco markers" that allow Cozmo to recognize each wall and its doorways.
 Walls can be used to construct custom environments for Cozmo, but even more importantly, they serve as visual landmarks that allow him to be sure of his location.
 When a map contains both rooms and walls, seeing the walls helps Cozmo figure out where the rooms are.

-Visit this page to learn how to build a shack for Cozmo using a cardboard box and some wall templates.
+Visit this page to learn how to build a shack for Cozmo using a cardboard box and some wall templates we provide.

 New Language Features